kuddleman/italki-clone/README.md

 1. There should be a show page for each hyperglot listing:
     a.  their name
     b.  a list of the languages they are studying
-    DONE
+  ## DONE

 2. There should be a hyperglot index page listing all hyperglots.
-DONE
+## DONE

-When you click on their name, you go to a show page for that hyperglot DONE
+When you click on their name, you go to a show page for that hyperglot
+## DONE

 3. On the hyperglot show page, add a list of the lessons the hyperglot has had.
-For each lesson, show: date of lesson and language taught
+For each lesson, show: date of lesson
+## DONE

+ and language taught

 Each lesson date should link to the show page for that lesson

 4. There should be a new hyperglot page for new hyperglots.
 They will enter name and up to three languages they are studying.
+## DONE

 5. validation:  make sure on hyperglot/new that they enter at least one language

+6. The hyperglot can edit their page
+    Then redirect to the hyperglot index page
+## DONE

+7. The hyperglot can delete themselves
+## DONE

 LANGUAGE TEACHER

+2. There should be an index page for all the teachers.

+    Each name should link to their show page.

 1. There should be a page for each language teacher listing
     a.  their name